 When you ruminate on Chanel's most iconic pieces, of course, handbags jump straight into view.
 Who can deny the decades-long tenure of a quilted 2.55?
-But if you put down the arm candy and step away from the tweed, there's another Chanel icon that always rises in popularity in the summer months.
+But if you put down the arm candy and step away from the tweed, there's another Chanel icon that always rises in popularity in the warmer months.
 One that encapsulates French Riviera dressing better than any other piece on the rail.
-Welcome to the reign of the Chanel espadrilles: an item that is searched for between 10,000 and 100,000 times a month, according to Google Analytics.
+Welcome to the reign of the Chanel espadrilles: An item that is searched for between 10,000 and 100,000 times a month, according to Google Analytics.

-No wonder, then, that Chanel espadrilles are fast becoming one of the fashion house's must-have pieces each and every time the summer season comes around.
-So to make sure you're in the know about summer's cult shoe, keep scrolling for your complete guide to buying and styling Chanel's iconic espadrilles.
+No wonder, then, that Chanel espadrilles are fast becoming one of the fashion house's must-have pieces each and every time the spring season comes around.
+So, to make sure you're in the know about this cult shoe, keep scrolling for your complete guide to buying and styling Chanel's iconic espadrilles.

 Every icon has one, so where does the story of Chanel's espadrilles begin?
-Despite the classic non-branded espadrille itself dating back to the 14th century (granted, before Coco Chanel's time), and becoming fashionable in the 1940s thanks to Lauren Bacall's Key Largo wardrobe, the Chanel espadrilles didn't debut until 2013.
+Despite the classic non-branded espadrille itself dating back to the 14th century (granted, before Coco Chanel's time), and becoming fashionable in the 1940s thanks to Lauren Bacall's Key Largo wardrobe, Chanel espadrilles didn't debut until 2013.
 Long after Yves Saint Laurent had made wedge espadrilles popular in the 1970s.